louismoses/neighbor-says/README.md

-# Neighbor Says!
+# Weather Affirmation

-A simple weather app with some affirmation.
+A simple weather web app with some affirmation.

 ### Installation